elcritch/sdfy/README.md

 ## MSDF (Multi-channel Signed Distance Fields)

-SDFY includes an MSDF generator for fonts and SVG paths plus helpers to render MSDF bitmaps.
+SDFY includes an MSDF generator for fonts and SVG paths plus helpers to render MSDF bitmaps based on [MSDFGen](https://github.com/Chlumsky/msdfgen).
+This is based on Valve's original SDF bitmap field fonts for OpenGL.

 Use `generateMsdfGlyph` / `generateMsdfPath` from `sdfy/msdfgen`, then render with `renderMsdf`, `blitMsdfGlyph`, or `drawSdfShape` via `MsdfBitmapParams`.

+### Sample Font Output

 This works, but as you can see isn't super high quality for small fonts.

-### Sample Font Output
+You would probably need to user super-sampling to get this to work well:

 ![MSDF Sample Font Output](tests/expected/msdf_alnum_draw_32_white.png)

 ### Star Icon (SVG Path)

+For generic SVG paths, MSDF works rather well and scales very nicely.
+This star is generated at 32x32 and scales up to 512x512 nicely.

+Note the shadow artifacts - the normal SDFModes for drop shadow and gaussian feathers don't work well with MSDF fields.
+It might be a matter of tweaking.

 ![MSDF Star Icon](tests/expected/msdf_star_icon_large.png)

 ## Inspiration